Unfolded Dynamics Approach and Quantum Field Theory: Unfolded dynamics approach and classical scalar field

-Here the first term coincides with the free unfolded field \eqref{Phi_free}, so one can solve \eqref{Phi_inter} perturbatively in $g$.
+Here the first term coincides with the free solution \eqref{tau_shift}, so one can solve \eqref{Phi_inter} perturbatively in $g$.
 Comparing \eqref{Phi_inter} with \eqref{Phi_free}, we see that $\tau$-dependence of the self-interacting $\Phi$ plays the same role as in the free case: it encodes d'Alembertians of $\phi$, but now sophisticatedly entangled with nonlinear corrections coming from the potential.
-Strictly speaking, all systems \eqref{F_eq} with different $U'$ are is some sense equivalent, as they simply provide different parameterizations for the space of differential descendants of $\phi$.
-However, this equivalence is established, in general, by strongly non-local field redefinitions.
+Strictly speaking, all systems \eqref{F_eq} with different $\mathrm{U}'$ are in certain sense equivalent, as they simply provide different parameterizations for the space of differential descendants of $\phi$.
+However, this equivalence is established, in general, by strongly non-local and non-linear field redefinitions.

-Unfolded system \eqref{F_eq} is said to be off-shell, because the primary field $\phi(x)$ is not subjected to any differential constraints like e.g. equations of motion.
+The unfolded system \eqref{F_eq} is said to be off-shell, because the primary field $\phi(x)$ is not subjected to any differential constraints like e.g. equations of motion.
 To put the system on-shell, i.e. to subject $\phi$ to some differential constraints, one has to consistently remove some part of descendants inside of $\Phi$.
-An advantage of systems \eqref{F_eq} is that the on-shell reduction which leads to standard e.o.m. for the self-interacting scalar with potential $U(\phi)$ is provided by a simple constraint
+An advantage of the system \eqref{F_eq} is that the on-shell reduction, which leads to the standard e.o.m. for the self-interacting scalar with potential $\mathrm{U}(\phi)$, is realized by a simple constraint